tarastm95/Yelp1/README.md

 ## Webhook event processing

-When events are fetched from Yelp after a lead is created, the backend ignores consumer messages that occurred **before** the lead was processed.
-This prevents the initial lead message from cancelling pending auto-response tasks.
-Only events created after `ProcessedLead.processed_at` trigger phone number logic.
+When events are fetched from Yelp after a lead is created, the backend ignores consumer messages that occurred **before** the lead was processed **unless** the message contains a phone number.
+This prevents the initial lead message from cancelling pending auto-response tasks, while still capturing phone numbers that might appear in that first message.
+Events created after `ProcessedLead.processed_at` always trigger phone number logic.